BitcoinCacheMachine/BitcoinCacheMachine/README.md

 If you can run a modern Linux kernel and [LXD](https://linuxcontainers.org/lxd/), you can run BCM.
 You can run BCM in a hardware-based VM, directly on bare-metal, or in "the cloud".
 Bitcoin Cache Machine is deployed exclusively over the [LXD REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md), so you can deploy BCM to any LXD-capable endpoint!
 LXD is widely available on various free and open-source linux platforms.
 BCM has been developed and primarily tested using Ubuntu 18.04.

 Documentation can be found in each directory starting at ./multipass.
-Readme files in each directory tell you what you need to know about deploying the various infrastructure components at that level. ./multpass/README.md list the requirements to running BCM in a multipass VM and provides simple instructions to getting started.
+Readme files in each directory tell you what you need to know about deploying the various infrastructure components at that level.
+[README.md](./multipass/README.md) details the requirements for running BCM in a multipass-based VM and provides simple instructions for getting started.
 But before you begin, clone this repository to your machine--the machine that will execute BCM shell (BASH) scripts.
-In the documentation, this machine is referred to as the `admin machine` since contains sensitive information and is required for administrative installations or changes.
+In the documentation, this machine is referred to as the `admin machine` since it manages sensitive information (passwords, certificates, etc.) and is required for administrative installations or changes.

-Download the BCM git repo to the `admin machine` and cd into the root of the repo:
+Download the BCM git repo to the `admin machine` and cd into the root of the repo.
+All documentation in this repo assumes you have cloned the repo to `~/git/bithub/bcm` which is considered the BCM repo root directory.

 ```bash
 mkdir -p ~/git/github/bcm